 An effective resume will be an essential tool for nearly every student, no matter what your career goals are.
 It is critical that you understand your audience and what they need to learn about you, so that you can target your resume effectively to achieve the goal you're seeking (e.g., on-campus employment, postgraduate job offer, graduate school admission, etc.).
 You want your resume to stand out and convince the reader that you are right for the opportunity they're offering.

 Even if you don't have relevant experience, focus on presenting evidence of the transferable skills that you have developed.
 For example, a leadership position in a student activity translates into leadership potential in an organization.
 You will use specific, concrete information describing your activities and accomplishments to illustrate the qualities you wish to communicate.
-The information here will give you an overview, but you should refer to the Career Guide, the Resumes Module in the Canvas Career Development Toolkit, and OptimalResume for specific guidance in preparing your resume and samples of various resume styles.
+The information here will give you a very broad overview, but you should refer to the Resumes Module in the Career Development Toolkit for much more comprehensive information and games.

 To help you develop your resume's content and writing style for maximum effectiveness, it is important to understand how they are used.
 For instance, employers use resumes to: